basonjui/hexagon-grid-system/README.md

 ![Loops](https://github.com/basonjui/hexagon-grid-system/assets/60636087/83c06f0c-55fb-4dab-b8ac-7420672f0ad0)

-Next, the algorithm relies on the linear relationship between the **Corner** and **Edge** of the hexagonal grid to generate the tessellation correctly using identical pieces of _regular hexagons_ - which are equal in size, having the same hexagon orientation, and fill the entire specified coverage boundary without gaps and overlaps.
+Next, the algorithm relies on the linear relationship between the **Corner** and **Edge** with respects to the current Ring of the tessellation, to create a tessellation (by filling up the grid iteratively, one Ring at a time).

+For each Ring of the tessellation, the algorithm will:

+1. Generate 6 Corner hexagons
+2. Calculate the required number (n) of Edge hexagons to fill up between the Corner hexagons
+3. Generate n Edge hexagons (to form a complete Ring)

 Details of the algorithm are explained within the source code of the CornerEdgeTessellation class.

 ## Installation

-### Set up environment variables (Optional)
+### Set up environment variables (optional)

 This is only required when you want to save Tessellation data into your PostgreSQL database (using the endpoint `/database/tessellation`).